zibhub/GNDMS/0.6.x/installation-guide/index.md

 : Yep, thats what you get for using Ubuntu...
 Problem is that we use JNA for low level file-system access like chmod and Ubuntu doesn't provide a valid libc in the usual path, just a stupid script.
-To get it working you need to tell JNA where the real libc is located usually u do this by suppling
+To get it working you need to tell JNA where the real libc is located, usually you do this by supplying

         -Djna.library.path=< path to your libc >